MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-LN012-1ofeach.md

 # Inference for a Quantitative Response with Independent Samples

-## Lecture Notes Week 13: Inference for Independent Samples
+## Lecture Notes Module 13: Inference for Independent Samples

 \setstretch{1}